 Planning a trip to Costa Rica and curious about the Costa Rica dry season?
+Costa Rica lies close to the equator, which influences its climate and consistent daylight hours.
 Often considered the prime time for travel, the dry season spans from mid-December to April.
 With minimal rainfall and maximum sunshine, you can indulge in beach days and nature treks without the worry of unexpected showers.
 This article offers a closer look at what to expect weather-wise, how to prepare, and what adventures await during Costa Rica’s dry season.

 When is the Dry Season in Costa Rica?

-• The dry season in Costa Rica runs from mid-December to April, offering sunny days and minimal rainfall ideal for beach and outdoor activities, though weather can vary regionally.
+The dry season in Costa Rica runs from mid-December to April, offering sunny days, minimal rainfall, and stable average temperatures ranging from 75°F to 85°F, ideal for beach and outdoor activities, though weather can vary regionally.

 Costa Rica’s Dry Season: An Overview

-When you visit Costa Rica during its dry season, from mid-December to April, you’re in for a treat.
+When you visit Costa Ric from mid-December to April, you’re in for a treat.
+Costa Rica’s seasons consist of the dry and wet season, each offering distinct activities and natural events.
 This period, often referred to as the ‘high season,’ welcomes visitors with sunny days, clear skies, and minimal rainfall – perfect for beach lounging and outdoor adventures.
 This is the period when Costa Rica’s landscapes transform into a tropical paradise attracting travelers from around the globe.

 Duration and Timing

-The dry season typically kicks off in mid-December and lasts until April.
+The dry months typically kick off in mid-December and lasts until April.
 However, the weather starts transitioning from rainy to dry patterns around late November.
 This unpredictable period, often spanning the first week or two of December, is known as the ‘transition month.’
-If your visit coincides with this time, anticipate a blend of sunshine and rain, lending a unique unpredictability to your Costa Rican journey during the Costa Rica rainy season.
+If your visit coincides with this time, anticipate a blend of sunshine and rain, lending a unique unpredictability to your Costa Rican journey during the Costa Rica rainy season

 Weather Conditions

-During the dry season, the weather in Costa Rica is drenched in sunshine, with clear skies and an average temperature ranging from a comfortable 75 to 85 degrees Fahrenheit.
+During the dry months, the weather in Costa Rica is drenched in sunshine, with clear skies and average temperatures ranging from a comfortable 75 to 85 degrees Fahrenheit on the coast and 65 to 75 degrees Fahrenheit in the mountains.
 The most sunshine-filled months are:

 These September and October months are ideal for beachgoers and surfers.
 However, expect temperatures to soar into the 90s in certain areas like the northern Guanacaste Province.